-Pursuant to the Underwriting Agreement, the REIT has agreed to issue and sell, and the Underwriters have agreed to purchase on the date of the Offering Closing, subject to the terms and conditions contained in the Underwriting Agreement and subject to the approval of certain legal matters on behalf of the REIT by Farris, Vaughan, Wills & Murphy LLP and on behalf of the Underwriters by Blake, Cassels & Graydon LLP, 4,310,000 Offered Units at the Offering Price for total gross consideration of Cdn\$45,039,500, payable in cash to the REIT against delivery of the Offered Units.
-The obligations of the Underwriters under the Underwriting Agreement may be terminated at their discretion on the basis of their assessment of the state of the financial markets and may also be terminated upon the occurrence of certain stated events.
+Pursuant to the Underwriting Agreement, the REIT has agreed to issue and sell, and the Underwriters have agreed to purchase on the date of the Offering Closing, subject to the terms and conditions contained in the Underwriting Agreement and subject to the approval of certain legal matters on behalf of the REIT by Farris, Vaughan, Wills & Murphy LLP and on behalf of the Underwriters by Blakes, 8,696,000 Offered Units at the Offering Price for total gross consideration of Cdn\$90,003,600 payable in cash to the REIT against delivery of the Offered Units.
+The obligations of the Underwriters under the Underwriting Agreement are several and may be terminated at their discretion pursuant to the "regulatory out", "material adverse change out", "disaster out" and "tax out" provisions in the Underwriting Agreement.
 The Underwriters are, however, obligated to take and pay for all of the Offered Units if any of the Offered Units are purchased under the Underwriting Agreement.